Last Updated on April 16, 2026 by Kim Crawmer, KPA CTP, LFDM

 • Your dog’s age and weight (adult dogs cost considerably more than 12-week puppies)

-• Your destination airport and route complexity
+• Your destination airport (or address for ground travel) and route complexity

 • Season and demand (peak travel times may have higher rates)